KopalliAditya/Interactive-Query-Tool/QueryTool/QueryTool/README.md

 ## Command line interface for generating and querying logs

-Interactive command-line based application framework built on .NET Core by using the following libraries
+Interactive command-line based application framework built on .NET 7.0 Standard by using the following libraries

 1. Sharprompt
 2. CSVHelper